Key topics for badge-seeking participants

 - Design developmentally appropriate nature-based lessons around best practices in the field of NbEC using current guidelines and best practices.

-Register now for a 3-credit online introduction to nature-based early childhood education (NbEC)
+Register now for an online introduction to nature-based early childhood education (NbEC)

 The Urban Ecology Center Institute is an effort to share the model developed in Milwaukee.
 With three distinct branches in Milwaukee, the UEC connects people in cities to nature and each other.